nicolinux72/groovy-activerecord/README.md

 }
 ```

-Then Spring Boot,when your application is booted, will add to you class standard Active Record methods like:
+Then Spring Boot, starting up your application, will add to your entity class standard Active Record methods like:

 ```groovy
 /** Perform a SELECT COUNT for this entity on database */